 Another way that booksellers and librarians discover new books to add to their inventory is through trade catalogs they receive from publishers and distributors.
 A professional book buyer will sit down with these catalogs, full to bursting with blurbs and exciting new titles, and decide which titles will show up on their shelves next season.

 Wouldn’t it be great if your book were in one of those catalogs, where such literary-minded decision makers can find it?
 Fortunately, your established ally IngramSpark can help you here too.
-As the world’s largest book distributor, Ingram issues its own series of catalogs to retailers and libraries—Ingram Advance Catalog (for adult fiction and nonfiction), Ingram Christian Advance Catalog (for books marketed to a primarily Christian audience), Ingram Children’s Advance Catalog (for kids and young adult titles), and Ingram E-Central E-Newsletter (for digital titles).
-From your Dashboard or Titles screens, you can select “Promote” to upload your book’s metadata to Ingram’s print publicity department (along with positive reviews you’ve collected from advance readers and some enticing flavor text).
+As the world’s largest book distributor, Ingram issues its own series of catalogs to retailers and libraries—Ingram Advance Catalog (for adult fiction and nonfiction), Ingram Christian Advance Catalog (for books marketed to a primarily Christian audience), and Ingram Children’s Advance Catalog (for kids and young adult titles).
+From your Dashboard under the section for TITLES, you can select “Promote Your Title” to upload your book’s metadata to Ingram’s Publisher Advertsising department (along with positive reviews you’ve collected from advance readers and some enticing flavor text).
 Your book will then be included in the next installment of your preferred catalog, all of which are issued to retailers and librarians periodically throughout the year.
 For more information about Ingram Advance, visit our Advance article here.

 In addition to word-of-mouth marketing and print publicity, generating buzz on the digital landscape can bring your book to thousands of readers all over the world.
 Building and maintaining an online platform for your book and for yourself as an author is perhaps your best chance of achieving a widespread readership beyond your regional area.
 This extensive and time-consuming process extends from the nuts and bolts of having your book available for online purchase, to joining the online community of literary bloggers.

 Before your book’s official on sale date, you want online customers to be able to easily locate and purchase your book.
-Ingram’s distribution channels will do some of this work for you by making your book discoverable through online book retailers.
+Ingram’s distribution channels will do some of this work for you by making your book available for sale through online book retailers.
 Be diligent about making sure those online listings are correct and functional.
-Try searching for your book with a search engine like Google; if it doesn’t show up, you may need to make a website for your book and look into Search Engine Optimization.
+Try searching for your book with a search engine like Google; if it doesn’t show up, you may need to make a website for your book and look into Search Engine Optimization (SEO).

 **If you’re still in the writing process or are writing a new book, let your followers submit artwork or ideas for character names for prizes.